Investing in Pancreatic Cancer Research

 New COPD Diagnosis Method Improves Patient Care

-Researchers from the Victoria Institute of Clinical Research & Evaluation have worked in partnership with Dr. Francis Lin’s Immunotrafficking Lab at the University of Manitoba to develop a safer and more efficient method to diagnose Chronic Obstructive Pulmonary Disease (COPD).
+Researchers from the Victoria Institute of Clinical Research & Evaluation have worked in partnership with Dr. Francis Lin’s Immunotrafficking Lab at the University of Manitoba and Seven Oaks Hospital to develop a safer and more efficient method to diagnose Chronic Obstructive Pulmonary Disease (COPD).

 “The new method uses a microchip smaller than those found on a credit card that contains many specially designed channels to test the interaction between a patient’s white blood cells and mucus from the lower airways (sputum).
 COPD sputum contains factors that can attract white blood cells, and the level of the cell motion can be used as a measure of COPD,” says Dr. Lin.